-This paper examines the optimal design of earnings taxation using a structural labour supply model.
+This paper develops a structural approach to the optimal design of low income support.
 The analysis concerns the optimal choice of the tax rate schedule in a Mirrlees (1971) framework extended to allow for unobserved heterogeneity, fixed costs of work, childcare costs and the detailed non-convexities of the tax and transfer system.
-We consider the implications for the optimal tax schedules of allowing for different degrees of inequality aversion.
-We also considers purely Pareto improving reforms.
+Within this framework we consider Pareto improving reforms.
+We also explore the implications for the optimal tax rate schedule under social welfare functions with different degrees of inequality aversion.